-- Carrier Rules – Set rules for surcharges, discounts or promotions against conditions like geography, cart quantity and price
+- Shipping Rules – Set rules for surcharges, discounts or promotions against conditions like geography, cart quantity and price

 - Dimensional Packing – Control margins with accurate shipping rates based on dimensions, box sizes and product weight

-- Multi-Origin Management – Establish all shipping origins, rate out of the closest origin to a customer and group orders into as few shipments possible
+- Multi-Origin Shipping – Establish all shipping origins, rate out of the closest origin to a customer and group orders into as few shipments possible

 - Live LTL Freight Rates – Show customers live LTL rates for bulky and heavy items, or high volume orders

-- Date & Time Details – Show guaranteed delivery information at checkout, plus create cut-off times, lead times and black out dates
+- Delivery Date & Time – Show guaranteed delivery information at checkout, plus create cut-off times, lead times and black out dates

 - Landed Cost Engine – Display and / or collect duties and taxes in cart and checkout to grow cross-border sales